Vishal29PP/Twitter-DashBoard/README.md

 ## Overview

-Twitter analytics provides valuable insights into audience behavior,preferences and engagement with your content,enabling data-driven decision-making for marketing strategies and brand management.
-By analyzing Twitter data, business can track trends, sentiments, and conversation around their brand, products, or industry, facilitating proactive response and strategic adjustments.Twitter analytics allows for the assessment of the effectiveness of marketing campaigns, helping businesses optimize their content and investment for maximum impact.
+Twitter analytics provides valuable insights into audience behavior,preferences and engagement with your content, enabling data-driven decision-making for marketing strategies and brand management.
+By analyzing Twitter data, business can track trends, sentiments, and conversation around their brand, products, or industry, facilitating proactive response and strategic adjustments.
+Twitter analytics allows for the assessment of the effectiveness of marketing campaigns, helping businesses optimize their content and investment for maximum impact.

 ### Steps followed For Data Cleaning